moss covered tree roots and large rocks

 Life stages of spotted lanternfly chart, with an egg mass, early nymph, late nymph, adult with wings closed, and adult with wings open.
 The early nymphs are black with white spots, late nymphs are red with black stripes and white spots, and the adult has light pink wing with black spots.

-Read a new article on the Spotted Lanternfly by Marianna Quartararo
+*Click here to read an article on the Spotted Lanternfly by PCCD Resource Conservationist Marianna Quartararo*

 As of February 2021, Pike County has been added to the map of counties where Spotted Lanternfly has been found and is now in quarantine.
 This means that all individuals and businesses making regular trips in and out of the quarantine area should comply with the following tips: